austinsamsel/airheight/source/blog/2015-11-04-building-capote-part-4.html.markdown

 The [check](https://atmospherejs.com/meteor/check) package helps with security by ensuring your users can only pass through the right types of data.
 You used to be able to use the audit-argument-checks package for the same purpose.
 But it seems that the check package has taken over.
 You can read some more about it [in the documentation](http://docs.meteor.com/#/full/check)

 Here we are creating a new method called 'getWordcount' which accepts one argument, words, which will be coming from the client.
 We check to make sure it is only accepting a string.
-We also require the wordcount package, then return our argument after running it through the wordcount package.
+We also require the wordcount package.
+Finally, we return our argument after running it through the wordcount function that counts the words in our string.

 <pre><code class="language-javascript">//server/app.js